Trail Begins at Fitzgerald’s Park.

 The new 2 million euro Mardyke Riverside Walkway (as part of the overall ‘Banks of the Lee’ walkway) was officially opened on 1 February 2006 by the Lord Mayor of Cork, Cllr.
 Deirdre Clune.
 The walkway was renamed on 17 April 2006 to the Slí Chumann na mBan on the occasion of the 90th anniversary of the Easter Rising 1916

 Peg Duggan in her witness statement in the Bureau of Military History (WS1576) recalls that in 1913, when the Cumann na mBan was established in Cork, the inaugural meeting was held in a hall known as An Dún, Queen St., Cork.
-Regular weekly meetings were held in “An Dún”, “An Grianain” Queen St., Cork and in the Father Mathew Hall, in whichever premises a room happened to be available.
+Regular weekly meetings were held in “An Dún”, “An Grianain” Queen Street, Cork and in the Father Mathew Hall, in whichever premises a room happened to be available.

 Lectures in first aid treatment were given by local Cork Doctors.
 The Cumann learned the Morse code from a Volunteer instructor, and were drilled by a Volunteer officer.
-They also had rifle practice with a .22 rifle in the Volunteer Hall, Sheares St., Cork.
+They also had rifle practice with a .22 rifle in the Volunteer Hall, Sheares Street, Cork.
 The Cumann organised ceilís and concerts for Volunteer funds.

 When Cumann na mBan was declared an illegal organisation by the British authorities in early 1917, a special meeting of the Cork Cumann was called.
-Mary McSwiney addressed the meeting and put it to the members to decide whether we should carry on, in view of the fact that our organisation had now been declared illegal and members would be liable to arrest and imprisonment.
+Mary McSwiney addressed the meeting and put it to the members to decide whether they should carry on, in view of the fact that the organisation had now been declared illegal and members would be liable to arrest and imprisonment.
 The vast majority of those present decided to carry on under the name Cumann na mBan, Craobh Corcaigh

 They now started working for republican prisoners in British gaols, making scarves, gloves and other comforts.
 They ran ceilis and other functions to provide funds.
 As the prisoners were released, they arranged reception committees, provided meals, accommodation and clothes for those returning home again.